eggwad501/Orbscape/README.md

 - Collected stars can then be used to unlock various customization options.
 - This includes purchasing cosmetic effects for the ball like skins and sound effects, and for the maze, such as the background gradient.

-Dependencies: None
+Dependencies:
+- iOS above 17.5+
+- Swift 5
+- Xcode 15.4

 Special Instructions:
-- iOS above 17.5+
 - iPhone models above 4+ (an iPhone with Gyroscope sensor)
 - Must be played on a phyical iPhone and not a simulator
+- Open Orbscape.xcodeproj from the main folder

 | Feature | Description | Contribution |
 |----------|----------|----------|